hyfydistro/Data-Structures-with-JavaScript/linked-lists/linked-lists.md

 e.g. A train.
 A train consists of a series of vehicles (also known as wagons).
 Each vehicle or wagon is linked to each other.
 You can easily decouple a wagon, change its place, or add or remove it.
 (Each wagon is an element of the list and the link between the wagons is the pointer.)

+## Define Linked Lists

+Unlike arrays, which have a fixed size, a linked list is a dynamic data structure that can allocate and deallocate memory at runtime.
+There are two types of linked lists:

+* Singly linked lists
+* Doubly linked lists

 ## Shortcomings of Arrays